-Reputed as one of the finest rain forests in the world, Pureora Forest is a for natural wonderland for walks and nature lovers to explore.
+Reputed as one of the finest rain forests in the world, Pureora Forest is a natural wonderland for walks and nature lovers to explore.
 Wander amidst an enchanting evergreen landscape with thick moss, lush ferns, and ancient native trees.

-The 78,000ha Pureora Forest Park holds great national significance and home to historic attractions including Bog Inn Hut, the Timber Trail Cycleway, logging machinery, as well as the spectacular Ongarue Tramway and Spiral.
+The 78,000ha Pureora Forest Park holds great national significance and is home to historic attractions including Bog Inn Hut, the Timber Trail Cycleway, logging machinery, as well as the spectacular Ongarue Tramway and Spiral.

 Also known as the official geographic centre of the North Island of New Zealand there are a good array of beautiful walks and hikes for everyone to discover in the Pureora Forest.

 A short 10-minute walk on a flat track off Waimonoa Rd leads to the geographical centre of the North Island (marked with a cairn and explanatory plaque).
 Great place for photo opportunities and some mindful moments standing in the centre of it all.

 This easy 1km loop walk winds its way among the awe-inspiring giant podocarps for which Pureora is famous - tōtara, rimu,mataī, miro, and kahikatea.
 Ferns grow in abundance and if you are really quiet you may hear or see native birds such as tui, fantail, tomtits, or robins.
 The Totara Walk includes interpretative signs and plant identification signs.
 Family-friendly meaning it's pram friendly and wheelchair accessible.
 Great space for picnics too!